hawkw/mnemosyne/doc/notes/datatypes.md

                   })
 ```

-Of course, the `|` operator can be used in product type fields, and sum type variants can be type expressions.
+Of course, the `|` operator can be used in product type fields, and sum type variants don't have to be tagwords; they can be type expressions.

 ```clojure
 (def data (List a) { (Cons a)